-In a sentence: “My husband insists on wearing his gotchies even after they get a hole.”
+Gotchies in a sentence: “My husband insists on wearing his gotchies even after they get a hole.”

-In a sentence: “I need to stop by the grocery store to pick up some homo milk for the baby.”
+Homo milk in a sentence: “I need to stop by the grocery store to pick up some homo milk for the baby.”

-In a sentence: I’ll need to thank your Mom for the casserole, she’s such a beauty.”
+Beauty in a sentence: I’ll need to thank your Mom for the casserole, she’s such a beauty.”

-In a sentence: “The teacher passed around the pencil crayons for the students to share.”
+Pencil crayons in a sentence: “The teacher passed around the pencil crayons for the students to share.”

 The Canadian term for bathroom or restroom.

-In a sentence: “There was no paper towel left in the washroom.”
+Washroom in a sentence: “There was no paper towel left in the washroom.”

-In a sentence: “The burglars targeted the store kitty-corner to the casino.”
+Kitty-corner in a sentence: “The burglars targeted the store kitty-corner to the casino.”

 Hang a Larry

-In a sentence: “Hang a Larry at the next stop sign”
+Hang a Larry in a sentence: “Hang a Larry at the next stop sign”

 Hang a Roger

-In a sentence: “Hang a roger on the next street.”
+Hang a Roger in a sentence: “Hang a roger on the next street.”

-Another term for a backpack.
+In Canada, a knapsack is another term for a backpack.

 Also called: Lick-bo

-An acronym for the Liquor Control Board of Ontario, which is the name for a provincially owned store licensed to sell alcohol in the province of Ontario.
+An acronym for the Liquor Control Board of Ontario, the LCBO is the name for a provincially owned store licensed to sell alcohol in the province of Ontario.
 Most provinces have their own provincially owned retail outlets licensed to sell alcohol.
 Their acronyms are as follows: SAQ (Quebec), NBLC (New Brunswick), NSLC (Nova Scotia), NLC (Newfoundland), PEILCC (Prince Edward Island), YLC (Yukon), NWTLC (Northwest-Territories) and AGLC (Alberta).

-In a sentence: “Be sure to take your wallet with you to the LCBO, you might get ID’d.”
+LCBO in a sentence: “Be sure to take your wallet with you to the LCBO, you might get ID’d.”

-In a sentence: “I’ll need to grab some milk from the dep on my way home.”
+Dep in a sentence: “I’ll need to grab some milk from the dep on my way home.”

-In a sentence: “We were shocked at the cost of our hydro bill last month.”
+Hydro in a sentence: “We were shocked at the cost of our hydro bill last month.”

 A term used when referring to the Montreal Canadiens hockey team.

-In a sentence: “The Habs are playing the Leafs at the Scotiabank Arena tonight.”
+The Habs in a sentence: “The Habs are playing the Leafs at the Scotiabank Arena tonight.”

-An event that gets out of control.
+A gong show is Canadian slang for an event that gets out of control.

-In a sentence: “Once they started drinking it became a total gong show.”
+Gong show in a sentence: “Once they started drinking it became a total gong show.”

-In a sentence: “The audience was in awe watching the Snowbirds perform.”
+Snowbirds in a sentence: “The audience was in awe watching the Snowbirds perform.”

-Definition #2 – A term used to describe Canadians who travel south during the cold of winter.
+Definition #2 – A slang term used to describe Canadians who travel south during the cold of winter.

-In a sentence: “Her parents are snowbirds.
+Snowbirds in a sentence: “Her parents are snowbirds.
 In fact, they bought a condo in Florida last year.”

 Now that you know some of the most popular Canadian slang words you are ready to strike up a conversation with any Canadian.
 Go for it!